aarrietac/CarND-PID-Control-Project/README.md

 * Ki = 0.004
 * Kd = 1.2

-Taking these values for the PID controller the vehicle is able to make the lap properly.
-Nevertheless, there are some part in the track that the vehicle oscillates.
-That would be higher values for the CTE/dt due to the fast change in the CTE in a small period (high velocities).
+Taking these values for the PID controller the vehicle is able to make the lap quite good.
+Nevertheless, there are some parts in the track that the vehicle oscillates.
+That would be higher values for the CTE/dt due to the fast change of the CTE in a small period (high velocities).
 In order to compensate this, a emergency braking controller was implemented.
-This controller take into consideration the spped, CTE and steer angle in order to brake and stabilize the vehicle.
+This controller take into consideration the speed, CTE and steer angle in order to brake and stabilize the vehicle.
 In addition, a PID controller was implemented to control the speed of the car taking into consideration a reference speed.
 In this work a reference speed was set to 60 mph.
-The PID parameters of the speed controller were chosen properly and then normalized to [0 - 1] values.
+The PID parameters for the speed controller were chosen properly and then normalized to [0 - 1] values.

 ---